asarangaram/docs.anandas.in/docs/index.md

 ---

-template: home.html
-title: Home
+title: Today I learned on tech
 ---

-Welcome to Material for MkDocs.

-This repository is not another tutorial site or information repository.
-It focuses on the content I have personally learned, understood, and utilized in my own development projects.
-While the content may not be exhaustive, it serves as a guide and reference, directing users to other valuable resources on the web, such as official websites and Stack Overflow.
+Welcome to this unique repository that sets itself apart from the typical tutorial sites or information repositories you might come across.
+Unlike those platforms, my primary focus is to provide you with valuable insights derived from personal experiences.
+Every piece of content presented here is the result of hands-on learning, thorough understanding, and practical utilization in real development projects.

+Carefully curated collection, a valuable guide for similar projects.